Leaders in programs ‘focused on student success’

 Elon’s 656-acre residential campus is consistently recognized as one of the nation’s finest environments for learning and is designated as a botanical garden.
 The campus includes the 56-acre Elon University Forest, a land preserve and natural area for scientific research; and Loy Farm, a center for environmental research and sustainability that includes a solar farm.

 The Elon Experiences

 The signature Elon Experiences programs extend learning beyond the classroom through study abroad, internships, service, leadership and undergraduate research.
 Elon believes so strongly in the power of the Elon Experiences that it documents the work on transcripts and ensures that all students complete experiential learning requirements.
 Elon students graduate with a wealth of real-world experiences that support their transition to life after college and ensure they stand out when applying for a first job or graduate school.

-The university's 400 full-time faculty teach in more than 60 undergraduate majors in Elon College, the College of Arts and Sciences; the School of Communications; the Martha and Spencer Love School of Business; the School of Education; the School of Law; and the School of Health Sciences.
+Elon’s four-year graduation rate of 79 percent ranks in the top 8 percent of U.S. private universities.
+The student-faculty ratio is 12-1, and the average class size is 20.
+More than 440 full-time faculty members teach in six academic units: Elon College, the College of Arts and Sciences; the Martha and Spencer Love School of Business; the School of Communications; the School of Education; the School of Health Sciences; and the School of Law.